Oridion/skrambl_app/README.md

 1. **Generate a Pod**
    - Choose the **amount**, **destination wallet**, and an optional **delay**.
    - SKRAMBL builds a **Pod account** on-chain using your **Seed Vault**-secured key.
    - The Pod acts as a stealth package, holding delivery details until release.
+   - Once a pod has been signed and submitted, it is set in stone and cannot be altered by anyone not even the Oridion system.

 2. **Scramble Through Oridion**
    - SOL is routed through randomized **planet hops**.